 Hope – you can hope all you want, but why not Guarantee?

 Learn – tells people they have to make an effort, and might trigger traumatic memories of an evil second-grade teacher.
 Try Discover instead.
-Exception: you’re actually providing training or instruction.
+Exception: you’re actually providing training, instruction, or highly-relevant information.

 Maybe – but probably not.

-No Problem – suggests that maybe it is, but you’re desperate.
+No Problem – suggests that maybe it is.
 Use You’re Welcome or I’ll Be Happy To….